Skip To Main Content

 Email: calcorzij@bjace.org

-Emergency Medical Services is a one semester program, open to high school seniors, designed to teach students how to recognize and respond to various emergencies.
-Students will review basic anatomy and physiology as it relates to injury management and treatment.
-Students will learn about legal and ethical implications, communications, safety, infection control and professionalism.
-Focus will be on skills necessary to recognize and care for emergencies in adults, children, and infants until professional medical help arrives.
-Students will obtain CPR & AED certifications with the potential of becoming a licensed Emergency Medical Technician (EMT).
+Emergency Medical Services is a one semester program, open to high school seniors, designed to prepare students to recognize and respond to prehospital emergencies.
+Students will study anatomy, physiology, and pathophysiology as it relates to both medical and trauma calls in the prehospital emergency setting.
+Students will also master the assessment, management, and treatment skills required to care for these types of patients.
+Students will learn the legal and ethical implications in EMS, as well as gain the proper skillset for excellence in communications, safety, infection control and professionalism.
+Focus will be on skills necessary to recognize and care for emergencies in pediatric, adult, and special population patients, such as those with special challenges.
+Students will obtain certifications in OSHA 10 for EMS Providers, Basic Life Support for Healthcare Providers, as well as four certifications from the National Incident Command System (FEMA), with the potential of becoming a nationally registered and state certified Emergency Medical Technician (EMT).